How does polystyrene recycling work?

 Polystyrene takes up space in landfills, where it will remain for hundreds of years.
 The industry argues that this is not a real drawback because modern landfills are sealed from moisture and light and are not meant to encourage biodegradation.
 Even organic material does not break down once it reaches a landfill.

 Polystyrene also poses a threat to marine life.
-As it wears out over time, EPS disintegrates into tiny particles, which look like food to fish and may be eaten.
+As it wears out over time, EPS disintegrates into tiny particles, which look like food to fish, and they may eat it.
 The foam clogs the digestive systems of marine animals, killing them.
-It's estimated that EPS makes up 60 to 80 percent of marine litter, according to a 2008 review in Environmental Research.
-Recycling can help reduce the amount that winds up in the sea.

 Recycling consumer polystyrene also prevents the material from being burned in backyard fires or burn barrels.
 Polystyrene can produce toxic chemicals when burned unless efficient incinerators are used.